tslgithub/faceDetector/README.md

 > 1. add metric evaluation
 > 2. add unit test
 > 3. simply codo
-> 4. the train.py is not belong to my code, because this code is from  `https://github.com/TreB1eN/InsightFace_Pytorch`, and I have not do any trainin
+> 4. the train.py is not belong to my code, because this code is from  `https://github.com/TreB1eN/InsightFace_Pytorch`, and I have not do any training.